 The Department currently offers a degree in Industrial Mathematics with options in computer Science and Statistics.
 The following courses amongst others are taught in the Department:

 - Differential and Integral Calculus

 - Differential Equations (Ordinary, Partial and Quantum Stochastic ODE)

 The research areas currently embarked on by our Faculty and students include:

 Differential equations, Numerical Analysis and Computation, Operations Research, Optimization, Mathematical Finance, Analytical Dynamics, Stochastic Analysis, Functional Analysis and Statistics

-Candidates seeking for admission into Industrial Mathematics Programme in the Department of Computer and Information Science must fulfil the following requirements:
+Candidates seeking admission into the 4-years Industrial Mathematics programme in the Department of Mathematics, with options in Computer Science and Statistics respectively, must fulfill the following requirements:

-U.T.M.E Requirements: Five ‘O’ Level (WASC/GCE/SSCE/NECO or equivalent) Credit passes in English Language, Mathematics, Physics and any other two subjects from Chemistry, Biology, Economics, Agricultural Science, Commerce, Geography and Government, obtained in not more than 2 sittings.
-U.M.E Subjects include English Language, Mathematics and any two of Economics, Physics, Chemistry, Government, and Geography.
+- ‘O’ Level Requirement: Five ‘O’ Level (WASC/GCE/SSCE/NECO or equivalent) Credit passes in English Language, Mathematics, Physics and any other two subjects from, Further Mathematics, Chemistry, Biology, Agricultural Science, Economics, Geography, Government and Commerce, obtained in not more than 2 sittings.

 Staff & Personnel